-The December 31, 2019 cash and cash equivalents balance decreased \$1,240,620 from the balance at the end of the prior year.
+The December 31, 2020 cash and cash equivalents balance decreased \$109,159 from the balance at the end of the prior year.
 The District invests surplus cash in the Local Agency Investment Fund, a governmental investment pool managed and directed by the California State Treasurer.
 The Investment line shows the Certificates of Deposit held by the District.

-The increase in net property, plant and equipment is due to the completion of the Executive Hangars in addition to various other capital additions that are offset by depreciation of District's assets.
+The increase in net property, plant and equipment is due to the completion of various capital projects and additions that are offset by depreciation of District's assets.

-The unrestricted portion of net position has been designated by the Board of Directors based on current capital projects, potential contingencies and policy-based priorities.
-Of the \$6.9 million of unrestricted net assets, approximately \$1.3 million has been designated for a General Fund Operating Contingency, \$500,000 for Annoyance Reduction/Outreach Reserve, and \$2 million to pay for future Capital Asset projects.
-In addition, \$1 million has been designated for Land Acquisition, \$500,000 for Debt Retirement, \$300,000 for Forest Management and \$1 million exclusively for Pavement Maintenance.
+The unrestricted portion of net position has been designated by the Board of Directors based on current capital projects, potential contingencies, and policy-based priorities.
+Of the \$6.5 million of unrestricted net assets, approximately \$1.3 million has been designated for a General Fund Operating Contingency, \$475,000 for Annoyance Reduction/Outreach Reserve, and \$1.4 million to pay for future Capital Asset projects.
+In addition, \$950,000 has been designated for Land Acquisition, \$475,000 for Debt Retirement, \$285,000 for Forest Management and \$950,000 exclusively for Pavement Maintenance.
+These breakdowns are based on the board approved categories/percentages from the June 2020 meeting.
 Additional information on the designation of unrestricted net position can be found in the notes to the financial statements.